dibyajyotisamal/job_hunt_optimizer/README.md

 ## 8. Truth & ethics

-This tool deliberately uses `[NEED METRIC]` / `[NEED DETAIL]` tags to prevent fabricated numbers.
+This tool deliberately uses `{NEED METRIC}` / `{NEED DETAIL}` tags to prevent fabricated numbers.
 Replace them with real data or remove the claim.
 Lying on resumes is grounds for rejection.

 ---